 Global concern over access to and affordability of pharmaceutical products continues to drive regulatory and legislative debate and action, as well as worldwide cost containment efforts by governmental authorities.
 Such measures include the use of mandated discounts, price reporting requirements, mandated reference prices, restrictive formularies, changes to available intellectual property protections, as well as other efforts.
 In August 2022, the U.S. government enacted the Inflation Reduction Act of 2022 (IRA).
-Among other measures, the IRA will require the U.S. Department of Health and Human Services to effectively set prices for certain single-source drugs and biologics reimbursed under Medicare Part B and Part D. Generally, these government prices apply nine (medicines approved under a New Drug Application) or thirteen (medicines approved under a Biologics License Application) years following initial FDA approval and will be capped at a statutory ceiling price that is likely to represent a significant discount from average prices to wholesalers and direct purchasers.
+Among other measures, the IRA requires the U.S. Department of Health and Human Services (HHS) to effectively set prices for certain single-source drugs and biologics reimbursed under Medicare Part B and Part D. Generally, these government prices apply nine (medicines approved under a New Drug Application) or thirteen (medicines approved under a Biologics License Application) years following initial FDA approval and will be capped at a statutory ceiling price that is likely to represent a significant discount from average prices to wholesalers and direct purchasers.
 While the law specifies a ceiling price, it does not set a minimum or floor price.
-Given our product portfolio, we expect some of our significant products, including those commercialized under collaboration agreements, will be selected, which would have the effect of accelerating revenue erosion prior to patent expiry.
+In August 2023, HHS selected Jardiance, which is part of our collaboration with Boehringer Ingelheim, as one of the first ten medicines subject to government-set prices effective in 2026.
+Given our product portfolio, we expect additional of our significant products will be selected in future years, which would have the effect of accelerating revenue erosion prior to patent expiry.
 The effect of reducing prices and reimbursement for certain of our products would significantly impact our business and consolidated results of operations.
 The establishment of payment limits or other restrictions by drug affordability review boards and other state level actors would similarly impact us.